mrfixit2001/recalbox_rock64/README.md

+*** THIS REPOSITORY IS ARCHIVED - FIND THE LATEST RELEASE HERE: https://github.com/mrfixit2001/recalbox-rockchip ***

 ANNOUNCING THE UPDATED BETA - RELEASE 3 OF RECALBOX FOR THE ROCK64

 The details on the previous ROCK64 releases can be found here: https://forum.pine64.org/showthread.php?tid=6351